DataMa-Solutions/docs/prep/connectors/source/Google_analytics.md

 ---
+title: Source Google Analytics
+description: DataMa Prep include a GA connector.
+layout: page
 ---

-** You can upload your Google Analytics datasets in DataMa PREP. **
+**You can upload your Google Analytics datasets in DataMa PREP.**